mozilla/normandy/docs/dev/ci.rst

 ``background: true`` it means you can run it in its own dedicated terminal and run the other commands in another terminal.

-Also, steps with ``when: always`` means they can be run after any other step.
-In particular we use this to extract content from containers that have finished successfully or failed.

 No Volume Mounts
 ----------------